 - Pharmacological peeling using retinoids—a class of compounds derived from vitamin A.

 Ideally, chemical peels are incorporated into a good skin care regimen.
-I recommend chemical peel patients use a combination of SkinMedica® skin care products starting with the Sensitive Skin Cleanser, ideal for post-procedure or inflamed skin, followed by the TNS Recovery Complex®, a potent solution containing human growth factors that help to enhance skin tone and texture.
+I recommend chemical peel patients use a combination of SkinMedica® skin care products starting with the Sensitive Skin Cleanser, ideal for post-procedure or inflamed skin.

 For moisturizing, I suggest SkinMedica's TNS Ceramide Treatment Cream™ containing the TNS® growth factor blend and peptides to help restore skin's moisture balance while hydrating the driest post-procedure skin.
 For a patient needing a lighter moisturizer, I suggest SkinMedica's Ultra Sheer Moisturizer, an oil-free formula to hydrate skin with vitamins C and E to protect against free radical damage.